JacobParent7/FuzzFace/README.md

 #### Output Impedance
   - Rvol / 470, giving a max of ~500 Ohm output impedance
-  - THis changes when considering the feedback, giving an actual value of 15k Ohm
+  - This changes when considering the feedback, giving an actual value of 15k Ohm
   - Typically, this is considered too high

 #### Output Filter